You are here

 Governance and Responsibilities

-The Evaluation Division assumes functional leadership and oversight over the UNRWA evaluation system and is responsible for evaluations as prescribed in the Organization Directive-14 (OD-14), the Organizational Development Plan and according to the United Nations Evaluation Group (UNEG) Norms and Standards.
+First established in 2007, the Evaluation Division assumes functional leadership and oversight over the UNRWA evaluation system and is responsible for evaluations as prescribed in Organization Directive-14 (OD-14), the 2022 Evaluation Policy, and according to the United Nations Evaluation Group (UNEG) Norms and Standards.

 DIOS reports to the Commissioner-General on all oversight activities, including evaluations.
 To ensure that decisions regarding oversight activities are always well informed and in line with the Agency's broader needs, the Advisory Committee on Internal Oversight provides the Commissioner-General with expert advice on the subject.